victorlga/cloud-course-project/docs/README.md

 6. Test API endpoints
 7. Copy the ec2-locust instance's DNS from terminal outputs and paste it into the browser
 8. Run a load test with 100 users and a spawn rate of 100 to see autoscaling launch a new instance.
 This may take a few (a bit more) minutes.
-9. Destroy the infrastructure: `terraform apply -auto-approve`
+9. Destroy the infrastructure: `terraform destroy -auto-approve`